yhsiang/blog/content/posts/gcp-kms-sign-ethereum-txs.md

 We choose `asymmetric-signing` to be our purpose and protection level is hsm.
 The most important thing is the algorithm is `ec-sign-secp256k1-sha256`.
 There is one question is why can we use `ec-sign-secp256k1-sha256` to generate a signature in Ethereum.
 In ethereum, people usually use `keccak256` as the hash algorithm not `sha256`.
 From this [comment](https://github.com/celo-org/optics-monorepo/discussions/598) we found in the github issues, you can still use `keccak256` to the `sha256` field.

 ## Verify the signature
 Now we can write some code to verify the signature from GCP KMS.
-Before you test it dont forget to generate a credential file from GCP.
+Before you test it, don't forget to generate a key file from GCP.
 Check [here](https://cloud.google.com/docs/authentication/production) to pass credentials to environment variable.

 When we retrieve the public key from GCP KMS, we need to use the DER-encoded ASN.1 to parse it.

 {{<highlight go>}}
 import (